 then you may have stumbled upon a solution that looks promising but can actually cause more harm than good.
 It’s not unusual when you drop a HDD for the heads to get damaged and possibly stuck.
 One of the problems with the Youtube solutions about opening hard drives is that they don’t consider the issues with opening a hard drive in a dirty environment.
 When we refer to dirty we mean anything with particles over .5 micron.
 Considering that average dust particles are about 10.0 microns you can see the problem.

-Another issue is that the buzzing noise a drive makes when the heads are stuck could be because the heads are mangled, often stuck in the ramp.
-If you un-stick these mangled heads then they could get back to the platters and escalate your case to what some companies refer to as a level-3 recovery, or worse, literally scrape your data away.
+Another issue is that buzzing noise you hear a disk drive make when the heads are stuck could be because the heads are bent, often stuck in the ramp.
+If you un-stick these bent or damaged heads then they could get back to the platters and escalate your case to what some companies refer to as a level-3 recovery, or worse, literally scrape your data away.